İsak Vural: International career

 Vural is eligible to represent Sweden as his nation of birth, as well as Turkey or Norway through his parents.
 He has represented Turkey at under-16 level after his transfer to Fenerbahçe.

 Some changes were made to the Turkey national football team, which will face Spain in the final match of 2026 FIFA World Cup qualification – UEFA Group E, due to injuries and suspensions, and Vural was included in the Turkey squad for the first time.

 Personal life

-Born in Stockholm, Sweden, to a Turkish father and Norvegian mother.
+Born in Stockholm, Sweden, to a Turkish father and Norwegian mother.